-Defined Benefit Component Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Defined Benefit Component

+Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
 Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of service credit.
-Plan 1 or Plan 2 members with at least five years (60 months) of service credit opted Hvbrid into the Retirement Plan remain vested in the defined benefit component.
+Plan 1 or Plan 2 members with at least five years (60 months) of service credit who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.